swcarpentry/shell-novice/_episodes/04-pipefilter.md

 {: .output}

 We can now send the content of `lengths.txt` to the screen using `cat lengths.txt`.
-`cat` stands for "concatenate": it prints the contents of files one after another.
+The `cat` command gets its name from "concatenate" i.e. join together, and it prints the contents of files one after another.
 There's only one file in this case, so `cat` just shows us what it contains: